 We’re not just raising tiny humans; our hope is to raise tiny good humans.
 We want to instill in them respect, kindness, responsibility, and empathy.
 Verbally discussing these virtues with our kids may not always help them understand the underlying message.
 This is where unlocking the power of reading can be inspiring and impactful for our children.
 Books have a unique way of conveying life lessons that our littles can comprehend and appreciate.

-To encourage acts of kindness and sentiments of thankfulness, I’ve compiled a list of 15 books about gratitude for a variety of ages.
+To encourage acts of kindness and sentiments of thankfulness, we’ve compiled a list of 20+ children’s books about gratitude for a variety of ages.
 By starting early, our children can develop a philosophy that is rooted in appreciation.
 It’s never too late (or early!) to start learning these life lessons.

 Written in a beautifully illustrated board book format ideal for little hands, this heartwarming tale of Bear and his friends will captivate the hearts and minds of your little ones.
 Your child will go on a quest to uncover what’s in Bear’s box.
 The surprise at the end will leave your child feeling all the warm fuzzies.